 Visiting drivers and traffic offences

-All interstate and overseas drivers must obey the NT road regulations.
-Read the regulations.
+All interstate and overseas drivers must obey the NT road Traffic regulations 1999.

 Northern Territory (NT) Police and transport inspectors can give traffic infringement notices to interstate and overseas drivers.